tldr-pages/tldr/CLIENT-SPECIFICATION.md

 ### Platform

-Pages are grouped by platform.
-A platform is an operating system.
-For example, `windows`, `linux`, `osx`.
-The special platform `common` contains pages for commands that work identically across more than 1 platform.
+Pages are grouped by platform, i.e. operating systems — for example, `windows`, `linux`, `osx`.
+The special platform `common` contains pages for commands that work identically across more than one platform.

 If a page is common across multiple platforms, but slightly differently on a given platform, then the page is still stored in `common`, but a copy tailored for the differing platform is placed in that platform's specific folder.